PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 - The pre-Transpose, branch-to-Conv adapter, Conv-to-RELU adapter, and final Concat adapter are an all-or-nothing removal group.
 Any fan-out or public boundary inside that group rejects the plan transactionally.
+- The direct bridge classifies every Split and Concat edge before mutation.
+  All non-branch Split outputs feed one Concat directly, every remaining Concat input is an exclusive post-adapter output, and a bounded graph walk must connect the inverse-adapter branch to at least one post-adapter input.
+- The bridge does not validate a Conv opcode or a model-specific chain.
+The existing NHWC interior is left unchanged; only proven boundary adapters, Split/Concat axes, and exact consumer slots are part of the transaction.
+- The original Concat tensor remains the local NCHW contract.
+A deterministic private NHWC tensor becomes the Concat producer output and one new post adapter reuses the proven pre-adapter permutation.
+Split axes preserve their INT32/INT64 dtype and use copy-on-write when shared.
 - The exporter remains the ordered orchestration owner; match/guard/rewrite decisions move to `pytorch_fast_precanonicalize_policy.py` one coherent family at a time.